Home > Publications > Archive. Indigenous Libraries

 The text further outlines the potential outcomes of such an initiative, including the generation of analytical insights, the development of guidelines and best practices, and the strengthening of collaboration across institutions and regions.
 By fostering a community of practice around the collected information, the Observatory aims to support both research and fieldwork, enabling more informed and effective interventions.
 The work concludes by presenting the project as an initial step toward overcoming informational invisibility and building a shared knowledge base that can sustain the development of Indigenous library services in Latin America.

 Civallero, Edgardo (2017).
 Servicios bibliotecarios para sociedades indígenas.
 Fuentes.
-Revista de la Biblioteca y Archivo Histórico de la Asamblea Legislativa Plurinacional de Bolivia, 11 (50), 1-5.
+Revista de la Biblioteca y Archivo Histórico de la Asamblea Legislativa Plurinacional de Bolivia, 11 (50), pp. 1-5.
 [Link]

 (+) Abstract